What is a Minimum Viable Product? (MVP)

 A minimum viable product (MVP) is arguably one of the most misunderstood terms in the whole industry.
 The concept has been popularised by Eric Ries in his best selling book “ The Lean Startup”.
-An MVP is essentially a development technique in which a new product (app in this case) is developed with only sufficient features to satisfy early adopters.
+An MVP is essentially a development technique in which a new product is developed with only sufficient features to satisfy early adopters.
 The final product and complete set of features are only developed once you have obtained critical user feedback and can incorporate this into your final app.
 It is a standalone application that has the minimum but enough basic features to be launched and run smoothly.

 Essentially, the core idea behind this approach is to “build, measure and learn” with the objective to offer immediate value and quickly.